Charlottesville, Virginia: Rail

 Amtrak, the national passenger rail service, provides service to Charlottesville with three routes: The Cardinal (service between Chicago and New York City via central Virginia and Washington, D.C.), select Northeast Regional trains (service between Boston and Roanoke) and the Crescent (service between New York City and New Orleans).
-The Cardinal operates three times a week, while the Crescent and Northeast Regional both run daily in both directions.
+The Cardinal operates three times a week, while the Crescent and Northeast Regional both run daily in both directions, but have different operating schedules on the weekdays and weekends.

 Charlottesville was once a major rail hub, served by both the Chesapeake and Ohio Railway (C&O) and the Southern Railway.
 The first train service to Charlottesville began in the early 1850s by the Louisa Railroad Company, which became the Virginia Central Railroad before becoming the C&O. The Southern Railway started service to Charlottesville around the mid-1860s with a north–south route crossing the C&O east-west tracks.
 The new depot that sprang up at the crossing of the two tracks was called Union Station.
-In addition to the new rail line, Southern located a major repair shop that produced competition between the two rail companies and bolstered the local economy.
+In addition to the new rail line, The C&O and Southern located a major repair shop that produced competition between the two rail companies and bolstered the local economy.
 The Queen Charlotte Hotel went up on West Main street along with restaurants for the many new railroad workers.

 The former C&O station on East Water Street was turned into offices in the mid-1990s.
 Charlottesville Union Station, still a functional depot for Amtrak, is located on West Main street between 7th and 9th streets where the tracks of the former C&O Railway (leased by C&O successor CSX to Buckingham Branch Railroad) and Southern (now Norfolk Southern Railway) lines cross.
 Amtrak and the city of Charlottesville finished refurbishing the station just after 2000, upgrading the depot and adding a full-service restaurant.
-The Amtrak Crescent travels on Norfolk Southern's dual north–south tracks.
-The Amtrak Cardinal runs on the Buckingham Branch east-west single track, which follows U.S. Route 250 from Staunton to a point east of Charlottesville near Cismont.
+The Amtrak Crescent and northeast regional travels on Norfolk Southern's dual north–south tracks.
+The Amtrak Cardinal runs on the Buckingham Branch east-west single track, which follows U.S. Route 250 from Staunton to a point east of Charlottesville near Cismont, Virginia.
 The eastbound Cardinal joins the northbound Norfolk Southern line at Orange, on its way to Washington, D.C.

 Charlottesville also had an electric streetcar line, the Charlottesville and Albemarle Railway (C&A), that operated during the early twentieth century.
 Streetcar lines existed in Charlottesville since the late 1880s under various names until organized as the C&A in 1903.
 The C&A operated streetcars until 1935, when the line shut down due to rising costs and decreased ridership.

 There are proposals to extend Virginia Railway Express, the commuter rail line connecting Northern Virginia to Washington, D.C., to Charlottesville.
 Also, the Transdominion Express steering committee has suggested making Charlottesville a stop on the proposed statewide passenger rail line.